maweeks/utilities/githubPrUpdater/README.md

 - Get ticket details from ticket API
 - Sort release notes by ticket types
 - Update release PR with labels, title and generated release notes

+#### E2E tests

+`autoTest.sh "GITHUB_PASS" "TICKET_PASS"` can be used to test the python script still outputs as expected.
+This bash script runs `updatePr.py` multiple times and verifies the output is as expected in `testOutput` directory.
+Your git unstaged changes need to be clear to run the tests.